-On November 9, 2023, the Company filed with the Securities and Exchange Commission a Tender Offer Statement defining the terms and conditions of a one-time voluntary stock option exchange of certain eligible options for its employees (the "Option Exchange"), the Company offered to exchange certain out-of-the-money stock options for new stock options at an exchange ratio of between 1.4 and 3.8 surrendered options for one new option exercisable for shares of common stock with a lower exercise price.
+On November 9, 2023, the Company filed with the Securities and Exchange Commission a Tender Offer Statement defining the terms and conditions of a one-time voluntary stock option exchange of certain eligible options for its employees (the "Option Exchange"). the Company offered to exchange certain out-of-the-money stock options for new stock options at an exchange ratio of between 1.4 and 3.8 surrendered options for one new option exercisable for shares of common stock with a lower exercise price.
 On December 11, 2023, the completion date of the Option Exchange, stock options covering an aggregate of 1,508,280 shares of Common Stock were tendered by eligible employees, and the Company granted new options at an exercise price of \$0.275, the Company's closing stock price on December 11, 2023, covering an aggregate of 694,871 shares of Common Stock under the 2019 Plan in exchange for the tendered options.
 The Cancellation and new stock options grant qualifies as a "cancellation of an award accompanied by the concurrent grant of a replacement award," as defined in ASC 718, which is accounted for as a modification.
 Under ASC 718, incremental compensation cost is measured as the excess, if any, of the fair value of the modified award over the fair value of the original award immediately before its terms are modified.
-As a result of the Option Exchange, the Company will recognize an incremental stock-based compensation expense of \$19 over the remaining vesting period of the new stock options, which is three or four years.
-The Company will recognize the sum of the incremental stock-based compensation expense and the remaining unrecognized compensation expense for the original awards on the modification date, over the remaining vesting period of the new stock options.
+As a result of the Option Exchange, the Company will recognize the sum of the incremental stock-based compensation expense of \$19 over the remaining vesting period of the new stock options, which is three or four years.
+The Company will recognize the sum of the incremental stock-based compensation expenses of the new stock options.